9 Easy and Effective Holiday Newsletter Ideas

 E.g. “Gift ideas for her”, “Gifts under $20”, etc. Promote it exclusively via email – it will add value to your newsletter campaign, boost click rates as well as sales.

-If you have such a downloadable guide, don’t forget to mention it in your signup forms as extra value for becoming your subscriber.
+If you have a downloadable guide like this, don’t forget to mention it in your signup forms as extra value for becoming your subscriber.
 Use this guide not only to enrich your newsletter but also to generate leads and build your contact list.

-If a holiday guide isn’t something that fits your brand, you can always go with some educational things about the products you sell.
+If a holiday guide isn’t something that fits your brand, you can always go with some educational content about the products you sell.

 I’m a big fan of Alastin Skincare newsletters.
-They often provide some skin care tips that are worth knowing even if you don’t use their exact products.
+They often provide plenty of skin care tips that are worth knowing even if you don’t use their exact products.

 Look at the example below: